Digital Signage Template

 - Full Screen: Signage content is displayed full screen on the Solstice display.
 No Solstice connection information is shown — users must know Solstice display name or IP address in order to connect.

 - Footer Only: Only the Solstice welcome screen footer is shown over the signage content.
 Users familiar with Solstice will be able to see the Solstice display name and/or IP address in the footer area in order to connect and share content.
 The source URL must be viewable within an IFrame.

 - Footer + Overlay: The Solstice welcome screen footer and sidebar overlay are shown on top of digital signage to provide users with full connection instructions and/or room calendar information.
 The source URL must be viewable within an IFrame.

 Some signage providers require you to register each Solstice display playing the digital signage feed as a signage endpoint.
 Refer to your digital signage content provider's instructions to complete this process as needed.

 - In the left sidebar menu of Solstice Cloud, click Manage > Pods.

 The Pod Template Assignments table displays.
 This table is used to apply templates across your deployment.
 You can apply a template to multiple Pods at once.

 - Select the Pods you want to apply the template to.
 You can select each Pod's checkbox individually, or select the checkbox in the header row of the table to select all Pods showing in the table.

 - For each template you want to apply, go to the corresponding template type column (e.g., Welcome Screen).
 You can view different groups of templates by selecting a template category in the upper right corner of the table.

 - As changes are being applied, the pending changes icon will appear next to the template(s) being applied.
 Once the changes are applied, the Pod's normal status will resume.

-If a Pod is offline, any changes made will be applied when the Pod is back online.
+- If a Pod is offline, any changes made will be applied when the Pod comes back online.